Edexcel English Comparing Texts Revision Notes

 Key Concepts

-- 2Analyze the use of language and literary devices.
+- 2Analyze the authors' use of language and structure.

-- 3Consider the context and purpose of each text.
+- 3Consider the historical and cultural context of each text.

 Simple Explanation